What is Call Accounting?

 least spending less), for example:

-- Recharge call costs to different cost centers or customers
+- Recharge call costs to different cost centres or customers

 - Determine if you are paying for unused telephone lines